 I think every yarn twisting mama (or papa) has a few tricks in their repertoire that they favor over others.
 One of my personal favorite crochet techniques is the post stitch.

-While this stitch may be daunting at first because you aren’t working into the top loops like with most stitches, the results are fantastic, especially if you’re designing something you want to be stretchy (like my big booty Boho Poncho).
+While this stitch may be daunting at first because you aren’t working into the top loops like with most stitches, the results are fantastic, especially if you’re designing something you want to be kinda stretchy (like in my Winter Poncho free pattern).

 Alternating front and back post stitches creates a moderately stretchy fabric with the added bonus of an interesting, ribbed texture.
 Working it in bulky yarns enhances these characteristics for a big, cushy, warm garment.
 Here’s a little pattern I worked up recently to hone down my stash – a simple but fun pointed bonnet in small (child) and large (adult) sizes!